603 - Instructional Arrangements

 QUALITY

 All web pages must be free of spelling and grammatical errors.
 Documents may not contain objectionable material or point to or link directly to objectionable materials.
 Objectionable material is defined as material that does not meet the standards for instructional resources specified in district policies.
-Regarding the question of quality or propriety of web page material, appearance, or content the judgment of the Communications and Media Relations Coordinator [or designee] will prevail.
+Regarding the question of quality or propriety of web page material, appearance, or content the judgment of the Executive Director of Communications [or designee] will prevail.

 OWNERSHIP AND RETENTION